-A property insurance claim can be a devastating and life altering event for a policyholder, but for an insurer, it is routine business.
+A residential property insurance claim can be a devastating and life-altering event for a policyholder, but for an insurer, it is routine business.
 An insurance claim is a business negotiation, and policyholders must approach the adjustment and settlement of their property insurance claim as they would any other business transaction involving a large investment.
 Few homeowners would risk the value of their home without substantial research and strict oversight, and an insurance claim should be treated no differently.
-A residential property claim entails restoring or replacing the property, both the structure and the personal property within, to pre-loss conditions within the limits of insurance purchased.
-Policyholders are faced with the tasks of investigating and documenting losses and learning the terms and conditions of insurance policies: the insurance coverages available, limitations on those insurance coverages, deductibles, conditions precedent, and specific requirements necessary to make an insurance claim.
+A residential property claim involves restoring or replacing the property – both the structure and the personal property inside the dwelling – to pre-loss conditions within the limits of insurance purchased.
+Policyholders are faced with the tasks of investigating and documenting losses and learning the terms and conditions of insurance policies: the insurance coverages available, limitations on those coverages, deductibles, conditions precedent, and specific requirements necessary to make an insurance claim.

 Typical residential property insurance policies offer:

-- Law or Ordinance, which provides coverage—typically a percentage of the policy limits—in the event that building codes, enacted after a structure was built, require additional features not contained in the covered structure at the time of loss.
-Policyholders who purchase replacement cost coverage expect that upgrades required by law are included in the coverage purchased, but some policies exclude these increased costs of repair.
+- “Ordinance” or “Law” which provides coverage—typically a percentage of the policy limits—in the event that building codes, enacted after a structure was built, require additional features not contained in the covered structure at the time of loss.
+Policyholders who purchase replacement cost coverage may expect that upgrades required by law are included in the coverage purchased, but some policies exclude these increased costs of repair.

-- Alternative Living Expense, which pays the costs of living in a temporary location if a covered loss makes the damaged home unlivable.
+- “Additional Living Expense” pays the costs of living in a temporary location if a covered loss makes the damaged home unlivable.
 This could include hotel bills, rent, and other increased costs of living incurred while the home is being repaired or rebuilt.
-These benefits are usually subject to both time and monetary deductibles.
+These benefits are usually subject to both time and monetary limitations.

-Be aware of who the insurance company sends out to assess your property insurance claim.
+Be aware of who the insurance company sends to assess your property insurance claim.

-Insurance companies should be sending out licensed insurance adjusters to your property; however, some of the first responders sent to assess the damage are not qualified.
-It is important to ask the person who visits your property for their business card and it should state their first and last name and all of their license numbers (they should be licensed with the state).
+Insurance companies should be sending licensed insurance adjusters to your property; however, sometimes the first responders sent to assess the damage are not qualified.
+It is important to ask the person who visits your property for a business card, and it should state a first and last name and all license numbers (they should be licensed with the state).
 Another smart procedure is to write down the name and specific purpose of everyone who visits your property.
 While it is common to be in a state of distress, you must be attentive and careful when signing any documents.
-While cooperating with insurance companies is a part of all policies, you must think about who has your best interest in mind.
-While the representatives are there to provide coverage to your lost, they are working for the insurance company, not the policyholder.
-In most states, you have the right to hire your own adjuster who can help you understand all the information surrounding your policy and claim, as well as negotiate the claim with the insurance company.
+Cooperating with insurance companies is a part of all policies, and you must think about who has your best interests in mind.
+The representatives are there to assess coverage for your loss, but they are working for the insurance company, not the policyholder.
+In most states, you have the right to hire your own adjuster who can help you understand all the information surrounding your policy and claim, as well as negotiate with the insurance company.

-If your property insurance claim has been denied, delayed or underpaid contact Merlin Law Group today for a free consultation.
+If your residential property insurance claim has been denied, delayed or underpaid, contact Merlin Law Group today for a free consultation.